J-Niedziolka/tpsi_lab3_angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.0.

+##
+current state - 100% finished with additional features implemented only downside is how the dates are displayed - they look too americanish, to be fixed lol

 ## Tasks required to be implemented:
 1. Utwórz nowy komponent, który będzie wypisywał na ekranie nagłówek (np.
 Witaj na mojej stronie).
 Wyświetl przykładowe pole z klasy komponentu